antlionguard/calculate-coffee/README.md

 # calculate-coffee
-Issue  and progress tracker repository for calculate.coffee
+Issue  and progress tracker repository for https://calculate.coffee